For more information or assistance with implementing a public school recycling program, please contact:>

 Obtain money from the school budget, PTA fundraising or partnerships with local businesses or civic groups.
 Recycling should reduce the school’s waste stream, so look into reducing the frequency of trash pick-ups and allocating those savings towards the pick-up of recyclables.

 Apply for a grant to help fund containers for your program.
-DEAO administers the Solid Waste Management Trust Fund and uses it to provide grants for waste reduction efforts.
+DEACS administers the Solid Waste Management Trust Fund and uses it to provide grants for waste reduction efforts.
 Local governments and nonprofit organizations are eligible to apply.
-DEAO encourages school systems, rather than individual schools, to apply for grants.
+DEACS encourages school systems, rather than individual schools, to apply for grants.

 Establish a system for collecting and storing recyclables.